igvteam/igv-reports/README.md

     * __--output__ FILE.
 Output file name; default="igvjs_viewer.html".
     * __--info-columns__ LIST.
 Space delimited list of field names to include in the variant table.
 If __sites__ is a VCF file these are the info field names.
 If __sites__ is a tab delimited format these are column names.
     * __--info-columns-prefixes__ LIST.
 Space delimited list of prefixes of VCF info field names to include in variant table.
+    * __--samples__ LIST.
+Space delimited list of sample (i.e. genotypes) names.
+Used in conjunction with __--sample-columns__.
     * __--sample-columns__ LIST.
-Space delimited list of VCF sample/format field names to include in variant table.
+Space delimited list of VCF sample FORMAT field names to include in the variant table.
+If __--samples__ is specified columns will be restricted to those samples, otherwise all samples will be included.
     * __--flanking__ INT.
 Genomic region to include either side of variant; default=1000.
     * __--standalone__ Embed all JavaScript referenced via ```<script>``` tags in the page.
     * __--sort__ Applies to alignment tracks only.
 If specified alignments are initally sorted by the specified option.
 Supported values include  ```BASE, STRAND, INSERT_SIZE, MATE_CHR, and NONE```.
 Default value is ```BASE``` for single nucleotide variants, ```NONE``` (no sorting) otherwise.
 See the igv.js documentation for more information.